qsnake/gpaw/doc/devel/overview.rst

 a *domain_comm* rank of zero signifies that the processor is first in the group, hence it functions as a domain master.

+For an example on how to use an MPI communicator to perform simple data communication, please refer to :svn:`~doc/devel/parallelization.py`.

 To investigate the way GPAW distributes calculated quantities across the various MPI groups, simulating an MPI run can be done using ``gpaw-mpisim``::